iwanjo/Java-Projects/AfroRides/README.md

 Project Configuration

 For this project we are using JavaFX Library and JDK 8.
 We used JDK 8 because it was more convenient in creating the runnable jar files, as compared to the above versions.
-In our project, we have made sure to include the sample package, so it should run on your machine.
-Furthermore, in IntelliJ, the jar file, is located in out/artifacts/JavaFXApp/JavaFXApp.Jar.
-This should be easy to identify.

-I have included an extra img file, these are just for the screenshots of our GUI Application.

 Project Description